News from our work

 September 2021

-Startup|Energy: Workshop for East African Startups in Kampala
+Startup|Energy: Workshop for East African startups in Kampala

-As a conclusion of the multi-month Energy Camp East Africa, five local startups presented their new products and services for the decentralized energy sector.
+Five local startups presented their new products and services for the decentralized energy sector at the end of the East African Energy Camp, which lasted several months.
 The business ideas were discussed and further developed with international energy and financial experts.
 At the final competition, two startups received the Startup|Energy Award.
-The camp was part of the foundation initiative
+The camp was part of the foundation initiative Startup|Energy.

 More information …